magnus-ISU/GospelOfMagnus/gospel.md

 53 After his resurrection they came out of the tombs and entered the holy city and appeared to many.
 54 Now when the centurion and those with him, who were keeping watch over Jesus, saw the earthquake and what took place, they were terrified and said, "Truly this man was God's Son!"

-Luke 23:47-49
+Luke 23:47-48
 47 *The centurion* praised God and said, "Certainly this man was innocent."
 48 And when all the crowds who had gathered there for this spectacle saw what had taken place, they returned home, beating their breasts.

+John 19:31-37
+31 Since it was the day of Preparation, the Jews did not want the bodies left on the cross during the sabbath, especially because that sabbath was a day of great solemnity.
+So they asked Pilate to have the legs of the crucified men broken and the bodies removed.
+32 Then the soldiers came and broke the legs of the first and of the other who had been crucified with him.
+33 But when they came to Jesus and saw that he was already dead, they did not break his legs.
+34 Instead, one of the soldiers pierced his side with a spear, and at once blood and water came out.
+35 (He who saw this has testified so that you also may believe.
+His testimony is true, and he knows that he tells the truth.)
+36 These things occurred so that the scripture might be fulfilled, "None of his bones shall be broken."
+37 And again another passage of scripture says, "They will look on the one whom they have pierced."

+Luke 23:49
 49 But all his acquaintances, including the *many* women who had followed him from Galilee *and provided for him*, stood *looking on him* at a distance, watching these things.

+Magnus
+For they had been standing near to him earlier, but it had become too much for them to bear, so they had ran away; but could not bring themselves to leave, so when they came back they were at a distance.

 Matthew 27:56
 56 Among them were Mary Magdalene, and Mary the mother of James and Joseph, and *Salome who might be* the mother of the sons of Zebedee *(who was also there if not)*.

-Mark 15:41-46
+Mark 15:41-45
 41 These *(The two Marys and Salome)* used to follow him and provided for him when he was in Galilee; and there were many other women who had come up with him to Jerusalem.
-42 When evening had come, and since it was the day of Preparation, that is, the day before the sabbath, 43 Joseph of Arimathea, a respected member of the council, who was also himself waiting expectantly for the kingdom of God, went boldly to Pilate and asked for the body of Jesus.
+42 When evening had come, and since it was the day of Preparation, that is, the day before the sabbath, 43 Joseph of Arimathea, a respected member of the council, who was also himself waiting expectantly for the kingdom of God, *and was a disciple of Jesus, though a secret one because of his fear of the Jews*, went boldly to Pilate and asked for the body of Jesus *so he could take it away*.
 44 Then Pilate wondered if he were already dead; and summoning the centurion, he asked him whether he had been dead for some time.
 45 When he learned from the centurion that he was dead, he granted the body to Joseph; *he ordered it to be given to him*.

+John 19:39-42
+39 Nicodemus, who had at first come to Jesus by night, also came, bringing a mixture of myrrh and aloes, weighing about a hundred pounds.
+40 They took the body of Jesus and wrapped it with the spices in linen cloths, according to the burial custom of the Jews.
+41 Now there was a garden in the place where he was crucified, and in the garden there was a new tomb in which no one had ever been laid.
+42 And so, because it was the Jewish day of Preparation, and the tomb was nearby, they laid Jesus there.

+Mark 15:46
-46 Then Joseph bought a linen cloth, and taking down the body, wrapped it in the linen cloth, and laid it in a tomb that had been hewn out of the rock *where no one had ever been laid*.
-He then rolled a stone against the door of the tomb *and went away*.
+46 ... *Joseph laid the body* in *his own* tomb that *he had* hewn out of the rock.
+He then rolled a *great* stone against the door of the tomb *and went away*.

 Luke 23:54-55
 54 It was the day of Preparation, and the sabbath was beginning.